kilianc/rtail/README.md

 * You must add a new feature on its own branch
 * You must contribute to hot-fixing, directly into the master branch (and pull-request to it)

-This project (more or less) follows [Felix's Node.js Style Guide](http://nodeguide.com/style.html).
-Your contribution must be consistent with this style.
+This project uses JSCS to enforce a consistent code style.
+Your contribution must be pass jscs validation.

-The test suite is written on top of [visionmedia/mocha](http://visionmedia.github.com/mocha/).
+The test suite is written on top of [mochajs/mocha](http://mochajs.org/).
 Use the tests to check if your contribution breaks some part of the library and be sure to add new tests for each new feature.

     $ npm test